 The rest of the paper is organised as follows.
-Section \ref{section2} contains a review of ML explanatory studies within the educational research field.
-In Section \ref{section3} I describe the data used, the definition of the working samples for the two educational outcomes and leading covariates used.
-Section \ref{section4} describes the methodological approach —i.e., the array of learners (models) and Shap values methodology for interpretability of results and the analytical steps followed.
-Findings are presented in Section \ref{section5}, both at the regional level and country level.
-In Section \ref{section6} I discuss the implication of results for future targeting of low performing students in the region and, in Section \ref{section7}, I include some concluding remarks.
+Section \ref{section2} contains the literature review and in Section \ref{section3} we describe the data used, the definition of the working samples for the two educational outcomes and leading covariates employed.
+Section \ref{section4} describes the methodological approach \textendash i.e., the array of learners (models) and Shap values methodology for interpretability of results and the analytical steps followed.
+Findings are presented in Section \ref{section5} and in Section \ref{section6} we discuss implications of results for future targeting of low performing students in the region.
+Section \ref{section7} contains concluding remarks.